Updated 29 May 2017

-Dieneke Ferguson, CEO of Hidden Art will be one of the judges in April 2017 in the Room of My Dream Contest in St Petersburg.
-It will be the 20th contest in which thousands of children from different countries and regions of Russia will share their ideas of what the world around us should look like.
+Dieneke Ferguson, CEO of Hidden Art was one of the judges in April 2017 in the Room of My Dream Contest in St Petersburg.
+It was the 20th contest in which thousands of children from different countries and regions of Russia shared their ideas of what the world around us should look like.

 The topic of the 20th anniversary contest 2017 is World without Borders – Dreams without Borders.